Stability of Thin Shell and Wormhole Configurations: Schwarzschild, Schwarzschild -- (Anti-) de Sitter, and FLRW Spacetimes: Schwarzschild and (Anti-) de Sitter spacetimes

 First, it is important to note the region for which our analysis cannot yield results.
 When $R<2\mu_{\rm max}$ the radius of our thin shell is within the event horizon of one of the Schwarzschild space times and due to our use of Schwarzschild coordinates, we cannot analyze stability.
 Similarly, when at least one Schwarzschild - de Sitter spacetime is used, a cosmological horizon known as the de Sitter horizon is present at high $R$.
 This causes the surface to diverge at finite $R$.
 Since $R$ is large at this horizon we can estimate its value as $R_{\rm dS}\approx\sqrt{3/\Lambda_{\rm max}}$ where $\Lambda_{\rm max}$ is the greatest $\Lambda$ involved in the junction.
 Beyond the horizon, we reach another region where our stability analysis breaks down.

-An asymptote between these two horizons will occur if $\Upsilon=0$ \cite{ishak2002stability}.
-A wormhole with any combination of the above spacetimes will always contain such an asymptote.
+An asymptote between these two horizons occurs if $\Upsilon=0$ \cite{ishak2002stability}.
+A wormhole with any combination of the above spacetimes always contains such an asymptote.
 A black hole may or may not contain an asymptote based on the following.

 It can be seen from plotting that for small $R$ (near the event horizon) $\Upsilon$ and $M$ both have the same sign.
-With the exception of Schwarzschild -- Schwarzschild (FIG. \ref{fig:SS}), after a certain point (before $\Upsilon=0$ or $M=0$) if $\Upsilon$ monotonically increases, $M$ monotonically decreases or vice versa.
+With the exception of Schwarzschild -- Schwarzschild (figure \ref{fig:SS}), after a certain point (before $\Upsilon=0$ or $M=0$) if $\Upsilon$ monotonically increases, $M$ monotonically decreases or vice versa.
 Thus, only one of these quantities can be equal to zero for a certain junction.
-If $M=0$ anywhere then $\Upsilon \neq 0$ and there is no asymptote, though a stability flip will still exist at $M=0$.
+If $M=0$ anywhere then $\Upsilon \neq 0$ and there is no asymptote, though a stability flip would still exist at $M=0$.
 This lets the simpler condition $M=0$ become an indicator of the nonexistence of an asymptote.

 $M=0$ implies $\mu^+=\mu^-$ or

 Since $R$ must be positive, if $[m]$ and $[\Lambda]$ have the same sign, the condition can never be satisfied for any $R$, and so an asymptote must exist.
 This gives an asymptote existence condition of